 Sell-through is a percentage that compares the amount of inventory you receive from a vendor against what’s actually sold over a given period of time.
 The percentage is calculated by dividing the number of items sold in the selected time period by the quantity of items on hand at the start of the period plus the quantity received or adjusted during the period.
 Then multiply that number by 100 to find your percentage.

-Note: The Sell-Through Report is a snapshot of your inventory activity and will not reflect live changes.
-The report will update and refresh nightly every 24 hours and will have a timestamp string of the last time it was updated.
+Note: The Sell-through Report is a snapshot of your inventory activity and will not reflect live changes.
+The report will update and refresh nightly every 24 hours and will have a timestamp stating the last time it was updated.